-Lee Beck is CATF’s International Director for Carbon Capture.
-In this capacity, Lee co-directs the Carbon Capture Program and leads our engagement on US federal carbon capture and CO2 infrastructure policy, and the EU carbon capture and removal program.
-Lee was part of the core team building CATF’s presence in Europe and as an EU citizen living in the US is passionate about advancing and strengthening the transatlantic relationship on climate.
+Lee Beck is CATF’s Global Director, Carbon Capture.
+In this capacity, Lee leads CATF’s global Carbon Capture strategy, program, and team, which is represented in the US, Europe, and the Middle East.
+Previously, Lee led CATF’s federal policy efforts on carbon capture, removal, and storage, including advancing core policies such as the SCALE Act and improvements to 45Q.
+Lee also played a leading role in building CATF’s presence in Europe and as an EU citizen living in the US is passionate about advancing and strengthening the transatlantic relationship on climate.
 Lee has worked on clean energy and climate policy on both sides of the Atlantic, and is also a Nonresident Senior Fellow at the Atlantic Council Global Energy Center.

 Lee comes to CATF from the Global CCS Institute where she served as a Senior Advisor leading the Institute’s advocacy efforts in North America, and was part of a global team focused on advocacy and policy.
 While at the Institute, she has significantly increased their presence in policymaker education efforts on climate change, as well as the need for technology innovation and deployment.